How much does it cost to hire movers?

 - Extra stops: Making more than one stop will also cost extra, so if you’re moving things from your house and someone else’s house or a storage unit, expect to pay more.
 There might also be a premium in metropolitan areas where labor is more costly.

 - Specialty items: Movers charge more for large, heavy or bulky items like pianos, grandfather clocks or delicate electronics.
 You’ll also need to factor in extra insurance, which might be required for certain items.
-Be prepared for some items that movers simply won’t move, even for extra money.
-American Van Lines, for example, has a list of prohibited items, including car batteries, pool chemicals and perishable items.
+Be prepared for some items that movers simply won’t move, like car batteries, pool chemicals and perishable items.
 They also recommend you move cherished personal items like family photos and heirloom jewelry yourself.
 It’s hard to put a price on those things, so make your own arrangements.

 - The size of your home: When movers give you a quote, they will ask how many bedrooms you’re moving and what the square footage of your house is.
 Moving a four-bedroom house will obviously cost more than moving a studio apartment.